FAQ

 Is there a fee for training sessions?

-WWBIC keeps its classes and workshops affordable.
+Most of WWBIC’s trainings are free.
+There is a cost to our “Start, Run, Grow” business plan series and our QuickBooks trainings.
+However, WWBIC keeps its training sessions affordable.
 As such, some are offered at no-cost and others for a nominal charge.
-For class descriptions and fees, click here.
+For dates, descriptions and fees, click here.
 WWBIC also offers reduced-fee scholarships to eligible participants.
 Contact the office near you to see if you qualify.

 How will WWBIC’s trainings help me?

-WWBIC’s classes will provide you with business education and resources to start or grow your business.
+WWBIC’s training sessions will provide you with business education and resources to start or grow your business.
 We also offer specialized courses on personal money management to assist you in setting up a budget and addressing credit issues.

 Am I limited to taking a specific number of training sessions?

-No. WWBIC does not limit the number of classes you may register for.
-However, when you register, please provide the workshop name, date and time for each of the classes you would like to attend.
+No. WWBIC does not limit the number of trainings you may register for.
+However, when you register, please provide the workshop name, date and time for each of the training sessions you would like to attend.

 How do I find the trainings I want to take in the area I want to take them in?